South Vietnam Air Force: 1966

 Attempts by the USAF to wean the ARVN off reliance on USAF FACs were making slow progress.
-ARVN commanders seldom trusted the RVNAF and wanted USAF FACs who could command jet fighters rather than their own controllers who could not.
-In many ways they were justified, as the RVNAF controllers were slow in mastering the techniques of strike control and visual reconnaissance.
+ARVN commanders seldom trusted the VNAF and wanted USAF FACs who could command jet fighters rather than their own controllers who could not.
+In many ways they were justified, as the VNAF controllers were slow in mastering the techniques of strike control and visual reconnaissance.

 1967

 On 1 June 1967, the US Ambassador Ellsworth Bunker presented the 20 F-5As of the 10th Fighter Squadron (Commando) to Kỳ at Bien Hoa AB.
-These aircraft would be used by the RVNAF to form the 522nd Fighter Squadron, their first jet squadron with training support provided by the USAF Air Training Command.
-This was the first step in the unfolding of the program that would see four of the six RVNAF fighter squadrons gradually convert from A-1s to jets.
+These aircraft would be used by the VNAF to form the 522nd Fighter Squadron, their first jet squadron with training support provided by the USAF Air Training Command.
+This was the first step in the unfolding of the program that would see four of the six VNAF fighter squadrons gradually convert from A-1s to jets.
 Besides the F-5s for the 522nd, three of the other squadrons were to receive A-37 Dragonflys as soon as the planes were tested in South Vietnam.
 The two remaining squadrons would continue to fly the A-1s.
-United States Secretary of Defense Robert McNamara had been convinced to allow the RVNAF to have the F-5s on the grounds that the jets had proved themselves to be good close air support vehicles, that they posed no threat to North Vietnam and therefore did not signal escalation, and that they would permit the RVNAF to defend the country against air attacks when the USAF finally withdrew.
+United States Secretary of Defense Robert McNamara had been convinced to allow the VNAF to have the F-5s on the grounds that the jets had proved themselves to be good close air support vehicles, that they posed no threat to North Vietnam and therefore did not signal escalation, and that they would permit the VNAF to defend the country against air attacks when the USAF finally withdrew.
 The impact of the move was as much psychological as it was military.
 The South Vietnamese were sensitive to taunts from North Vietnam that the US would not trust them with jets, and the activation of the jet squadron was an important status symbol for the southerners.
 The 33 pilots chosen for the 522nd Fighter Squadron, were hand picked by Ky and had trained in the US and the Philippines.
 They were assisted at Bien Hoa AB by a mobile team sent by the Air Training Command to teach the squadron to maintain the planes.
 522nd Fighter Squadron logged 388 combat sorties in June and 436 in July.
 In December, they flew 527 sorties, striking enemy supply routes and supporting ground troops in South Vietnam.
 Their safety record during the first 6 months was excellent, with only one plane lost.